 With black, red or dun markings

-"White Galloway", the newest member of the Galloway family, originate from three independent sources; one in Scotland, one in the U.S.A. and one in Canada.
+"White Galloway", originate from three independent sources; one in Scotland, one in the U.S.A. and one in Canada.
 White Galloway cattle originating in the U.S.A. were first imported into Canada in 1966 by Mr. Jim Airth of De Winton, Alberta.
 The White Galloway section of the of the Canadian Galloway Herd Book was created in 1990.

 Galloway breeds have been proven to be superior feed converters.
 In tests at Olds Agricultural College, Olds, Alberta, over a 10 year period Galloways were shown to use the least feed per kilogram of weight gain.
 These high feed conversion rates are what makes all three Galloway breeds profitable year after year.

 This is one of the most important breed characteristics of all Galloway breeds.
 The beef is lean yet well marbled.
 Because of the Galloway double hair coat, carcasses do not have the extra layer of back fat common to many other breeds.
 Galloways dress out at 60% to 62% of live weight.
 The University of Guelph study discussed under Healthy Beefshows the exceptionally low fat content of the Galloway.